Most compression socks are too hard to put on.

 What mmHg compression is best for older adults?

-For everyday comfort — managing mild swelling, reducing leg fatigue, improving circulation — 15-20 mmHg is the most widely recommended level.
-That's what Mode is.
+For managing mild swelling, reducing leg fatigue, and improving circulation, 15-20 mmHg is the most widely recommended level.
 It's strong enough to make a real difference without being medical-grade compression.
 If you have a diagnosed circulatory condition, your doctor may recommend higher compression levels, so always check first.

 Are compression socks hard to put on?

-Traditional compression socks can be — they're often uniformly tight from toe to cuff, which makes them a real struggle.
+Traditional compression socks can be as they're often uniformly tight from toe to cuff.
 Mode is easier because it uses graduated compression (tightest at the ankle, gradually loosening up the leg) and a leg-shaped design that's wider at the calf.
-We also include a simple step-by-step technique with every order that makes putting them on significantly easier.
 Most customers tell us it gets easier each time.

 Are compression socks safe for seniors to wear every day?

 For most older adults, yes.
-Daily wear of 15-20 mmHg compression socks is safe and commonly recommended.
-The main exception is if you have peripheral artery disease or a low ankle-brachial pressure index — in those cases, compression can restrict blood flow and you should check with your doctor first.
+Daily wear of at least 15-20 mmHg compression socks is safe and commonly recommended.
+If you are unsure or have some kind of health condition that would not benefit from compression, you should check with your doctor first.
 Otherwise, putting them on in the morning before you're up and about is when they're most effective.

 Why are Mode socks gentler on sensitive skin?

-Most compression socks are 70-90% synthetic — nylon or polyester — which traps heat, causes sweating, and can irritate sensitive skin.
-Mode uses a cotton-wrapped yarn, so what's actually in contact with your skin is soft, breathable cotton.
-The cotton absorbs moisture rather than trapping it, which keeps your feet cooler and prevents the itching and irritation that comes from synthetic compression socks.
+Most compression socks are purely synthetic, which traps heat, causes sweating, and can irritate sensitive skin.
+Mode uses a cotton-wrapped yarn, so what's actually in contact with your skin is soft, breathable cotton, like the regular socks you're used to.

 Do you have wide-calf options?

-The compression sock you'll actually want to wear tomorrow.
+The compression sock you'll actually want to wear.

 Made with cotton.
 Easy to put on.
 Comfortable all day.
 Compression socks that do their job because you'll actually keep wearing them.